viditjain08/erpbits/README.md

 3. Class slots with fixed number of student seats
 4. Validation of required subjects
 5. Timetable display
+6. executing datapop.py will extract all the class slots from TIMETABLE.xlsx in media folder and save them in the database (openpyxl python module has to be downloaded to execute the file)

 # Models
 1. slot